Boss2021-eng/Patient-Wait-Time-and-Appointment-Efficiency-Analytics-Dashboard/README.md

 ---

 ## 🎯 Objectives
 The primary goal of this dashboard is to transform raw clinical data into actionable operational intelligence.
-It is engineered to address five core pillars:
+It is engineered to address four core pillars:

 * **Optimize Resource Allocation**: Provide a granular view of patient distribution across case types (Inpatient, Outpatient, Day Case) to ensure beds, staff, and equipment are deployed where demand is most critical.